Lower Division Courses

 An introduction to the field of Environmental Studies.
 The course provides an overview of the connections between science, politics, philosophy, history, and ethics regarding nature and the environment.
 The course urges students to think critically about the relationships between knowledge and judgment, humans and nature, justice and ethics, and natural and human history.
 Fall.

 A study of the principles of ecology (including population dynamics, diversity, and energy flow) and the impact humans have on the environment.
 Lab is required.
 Designed for non-science majors.
-Fall, Spring, and Summer II.
+Fall.

 This course will cover the fundamental principles of chemistry necessary to understand the source and fate of chemical substances in the environment.
 Additional topics will be dependent on the instructor but may include the environmental implications of energy utilization; the chemistry of the atmosphere, hydrosphere, and lithosphere; climate change; and pollution and treatment of water sources.
-Taken concurrently with CHEM 123L.
 Spring.

-Introduces students to scientific issues and concepts related to environmental problems.
-Builds on the concepts covered in BIOL 123 (Human Ecology), BIOL 199 (Conservation Biology), or BIOL 102 (Introduction to Ecology).
-Consists of investigations of a number of specific cases, such as: chemical contamination of soils, air, or water; overexploitation of fisheries or other living resources; freshwater availability and quality; habitat conversion, fragmentation, and loss of biodiversity; invasive species; renewable and non-renewable energy sources; and the production and management of waste.
+This course is designed to introduce students to scientific issues and concepts related to environmental problems.
+The course will consist of investigations of a number of specific cases of environmental impacts by humans, such as: chemical contamination of soils, air, or water; overexploitation of fisheries or other living resources; freshwater availability and quality; habitat conversion, fragmentation, and loss of biodiversity; invasive species; renewable and non-renewable energy sources; and the production and management of waste.
+Specific cases will vary from semester to semester, and will include examples of current local, regional and global relevance.
+Laboratory exercises will allow students to investigate the scientific principles important for understanding the cases, and will help students develop an appreciation for the strength and limitations of scientific knowledge in addressing environmental issues.
 Spring.
+Prerequisites: ENVS 103.

 Upper Division Courses